Ableton/AudioPerfLab/README.md

 ## Audio

+### Audio Input

+Toggle if audio input is enabled.
+A meter is shown to check that input is working.

+This can be used to check for performance differences due to the audio configuration.
+One known difference is the background CPU usage allowance on iOS 13:

+* Only output: 48s over 60s (80% average)
+* Input and output: 9s over 15s (60% average)

+Note that the CPU usage is tracked per-thread and not per-process.

 ### Buffer Size

 The preferred buffer size.
 The actual buffer size is logged and may differ from the displayed value.